 You can also use sour cream instead of Greek yogurt for a slightly less acidic flavor.
 Sour cream is actually my favorite base for tzatziki sauce, but since I use the sauce on so many things I like to keep the fat grams lower by using fat-free Greek yogurt instead.

-How Do You Shred Cucumber For Tzatziki?
+How Do You Shred Cucumber?

 I shred the cucumber, without peeling it first, using a box grater.
 I use the side of the grater that I would use for shredding cheese.
 It’s the side with a bunch of medium-large holes.
 That gets you thin ribbons of cucumber that are perfect for tzatziki.
 If you want your shreds to be less long, you can run a knife through them after shredding.